desertwitch/treeball/README.md

 - Enable **recovery planning** (extract dummies first, replace files later)

 This turns what's normally a giant wall of text into a portable, organized snapshot.
-It treats directory trees as artifacts - something you can archive, compare, and extract.
+Directory trees are reshaped as artifacts - something you can archive, compare, and extract.

 ### FEATURES